 💡 Expert Tips

-- How to cook lentils: In general, use 2½ to 3 cups of water for every cup of lentils, or cover them with water by about 2 inches high in a small saucepan.
+- How to cook lentils: In general, use 2½ to 3 cups of water for every cup of lentils, or cover them with water about 2 inches high in a small saucepan.
 No soaking is required.
 Remove any debris from your lentils before cooking.
 Simmer until al dente.
 Do not overcook them or they will be mushy.

 - How to shave Brussels sprouts: Use a food processor (slicing disk on 4mm setting) to quickly shave your Brussels sprouts.
 Or use a sharp Chef's knife and thinly slice them instead.